makeniii/NBA-Elo-Rankings/diary.md

 I've decided that the programming language I'll primarily use is python3.9 (it's what's installed on my pc) with javascript - well probably - for the website side.
 Created the project in github to keep track of issues and added the first issue which was to decide on a programming language.
 Completed that obviously.
 Now, moving on to what milestones I should set for the project.
 After thinking and writing down some ideas, the first milestone should be the backend with a simple implementation of the formula I currently have.
 The second milestone would be a simple website that displays the information as a chart.
 From there I can add more features and complexities to it.

 Created 2 milestones and added all(?) tasks for the simple backend milestone.
+Added tags that show priority from high, medium to low.
+High being I have to complete the task for the core program to work as intended.
+Meduium being something I _want_ to complete and low being something I can complete if I feel like it.
+I'm able to sort what tasks are connected by milestone then by the numbering of the title.
+So for example, must complete task 1.3 before completing task 1 or task 1.3.5 before task 1.3 and so on.